Dreamlinerm/VsCodeAchievements/README.md

 ## Features

 So there are two ways you can use this extension:

 1. Code and if you do something unusual or something that is not common, you will get an achievement.

 2. Hunt the achievements and try to get them all.
+Except Line by Line, you can get all achievements immediately.

 ## Language Support